GharbiALI/version-control-practice/README.md

 # My HTML Practice Project
-This repository contans my exercices for learning HTML and git.
+This repository contains my exercises for learning HTML and Git.